 Drawing on the existing structural framework, the remodelled façade incorporates the materiality of brick which speaks to the building’s former life as a factory.
 The organic surface curves away from the original façade front, forming space for a balcony that extends from the second floor, with its arched elements creating a dialogue with the domed windows.
 The façade has been finished with silver paint, allowing the characteristics of the brick to be visible.
 In this way, the polished exterior already creates visual interest at street front, offering individuals visual cues of what they can expect on the interior.

 The walls of the entrance lobby are vaulted, forming a domed space whose curved framework contrasts the existing industrial ceiling which is exposed above.
 Their fluted surfaces reference the architectural details of classical columns.
 A bespoke star-shaped pendant light hangs from the centre of the lobby, anchoring the space.
 It provides a soft light that gently illuminates the interior, welcoming visitors into its warm, bright interior.

 The reception area is a white room that complements the orange entrance lobby.
 It features a more restrained design composed of right angles and functions as a lounge.

-The photo studio is a normal and simple, white double-height space that is visually connected with the balcony of the workspace on the second floor.
-Curtains are used to divide up the room, and the room can also seamlessly be used with the entrance lobby.
+The photo studio is a more conventional design – a white double-height space that visually and spatially connects with the balcony of the workspace on the second floor through arched cut-outs.
+Curtains are used to divide the room offering functional flexibility that allows it to be used in tandem with the entrance lobby if required.

-The dining room is where people using the studio can take a break or have a meal.
-Lighting and mirrors are used inside classic picture frames to create a dining room that is similar to an art gallery.
+The dining area has been conceived to evoke the feeling of an exhibition space.
+Lighting and mirrors are housed within classic picture frames.
+They are arranged along the walls, similar to an art gallery.
 A makeup room with a shower is located next door featuring classical details.